Synthird/trigonometric-reciprocal-identities/lua/README.md

 ### trigreciprocal.cot(angleinradians: number) | Returns a number in radians

+- The reciprocal of tan.
-Returns the cotangent of angleinradians.
+- Returns the cotangent of angleinradians.

 $cot(number) ={{1} \over {tan(number)}}$ or ${cos(number) \over sin(number)}$